ianlucas/highlight/README.md

 )
 ```

 The `defs` is a configuration object.
-Here's the default settings:
+Current default settings:

 ```javascript
 {